Aerpaw-MSU/host-install-script/README.md

 #To be added:
--Need to add runtime parameters for changing versions and makeopts so the script can be more useful into the future and compile the source faster
+~~-Need to add runtime parameters for changing versions and makeopts so the script can be more useful into the future and compile the source faster~~ push 12
 -Possibly integrate with docker-compose or VM to automate entire process?